 After successfully registering the target.
 You may issue reads and writes to /dev/$TARGET_NAME

-For example, to allocate LUN 0 to target tests using rrpc in the NVMe device nvme0n1:
+For example, to allocate LUNs 0 to 63 to a pblk instance using the NVMe device nvme0n1:

 A target instance are removed again by: